pokt-network/gateway-server/docs/quick-onboarding-guide.md

     <li>You can use the <a href="https://pokt-testnet-rpc.nodies.org">application stake script</a> to simplify the process if you don't have access to the Pocket Core Executable or not familiar with the CLI commands.</li>
 </ol>
 <hr>
 Staking application stakes too complicated for you?
 No worries, we prestaked some shared applications stakes into POKT Testnet to help you get onboarded quicker.
-Please do not submit stake transactions to avoid disruption for other gateway operator testers as the applications are already staked on your behalf in the correct chain

-All application  are staked into chain 0007 with 10M POKT.
+**Please do not submit stake transactions to avoid disruption for other gateway operator testers as the applications are already staked on your behalf in the correct chain**.
+All applications are staked into chain 0007 with 10M POKT.

+Private Keys:
 <ul>
 <li>1d06f04dcf5199a7f93f625d4fa507c2e0aca2f94fa3ebc2022c5e589406a9133d7ec4fef2ef676b340ce1df6ec5d0264ce1f40fae7fe9e07c415fa06fc1ffd6</li>
 <li>2d0f9aab4396662db2a27d3388a1602e8081a49cb159471fdf4ef8aad4f9d120a1183ac69c10bf7f5df942b687b50a206fb1c54c66687c04c7710daed5f1e7a3</li>